The Ultimate Homeowners Packing and Moving Checklist

 Mirrors and pictures can be packed in specialist picture boxes/mirror cartons.
 These are telescopic to adapt to the size of your item.

 Frame protectors are invaluable.
 These are placed on the corners to prevent damage.
 Next, lay out enough packing paper so that it extends to twice the size of the picture or mirror.
 Place the item on to the paper, glass downwards, and wrap as if it were a present.
-Repeat with bubble wrap and tape all the way around, horizontally and vertically.
+Repeat with bubble roll and tape all the way around, horizontally and vertically.

 Finally, place in a picture box (you can double up if there is space).
 Mark boxes as fragile and store/load them on their side between heavy objects.